 Cat-eye frames are characterized by lenses that are upswept away from the eyes.
 They are typically thick-framed and come in a huge variety of colors.
 They are a retro feminine style and are making big waves in the world of fashion.

-Rectangle sunglasses are basically over-sized square sunglasses.
+Rectangular frames are basically over-sized square sunglasses.
 They are full-rimmed and all of the edges are all parallel, giving a versatile retro look.

 Oval sunglasses are slightly oversized with rounded edges.
 They usually have thick plastic frames but can be thin and metallic as well.
 They have an oblong shape that is flattering for nearly all faces.